eavevor/wordle-solver/README.md

 $V$ is the optimal worst-case game length with $n$-word set $\{w_i\}_{i=1}^{n}$ over games where the guesses chosen must be possible answers given the previous guesses and clues. e.g:
 - $V(\{\text{BOUND, FOUND, HOUND, MOUND, POUND, ROUND, SOUND, WOUND}\}) = 8$ because each guess is either the answer or narrows the answer down by just 1 word.
 - $V(\text{\{HELLO, WORLD, EARTH\}}) \leq 2$ because guessing "EARTH" will either be correct or will reveal whether there is an "E" in the answer.
 We know $V(\text{\{HELLO, WORLD, EARTH\}}) > 1$ because $V = 1$ iff there's only 1 word.
 That means $V(\text{\{HELLO, WORLD, EARTH\}}) = 2$
-- The value of the entire answer list is 6 with $\argmin$ starting words such as "FLOWN" and "STORM".
+- The value of the entire answer list is 6 with argmin starting words such as "FLOWN" and "STORM".
 This means that this restricted version of wordle (where you must make full use of previous clues) is a solved game for this ~2300-word answer list.

 Several optimisations can be made to speed up the search: